-Computer type and operating systems
+Required laptop type and operating system

-|Degree||Computer type||Operating system|
+|Degree||Laptop type||Operating system|

-|Biomedical engineering||Laptop or desktop||Windows, MacOS or Linux|
+|Biomedical engineering||PC or Mac||Windows, MacOS or Linux|

-|Computer engineering||Laptop or desktop||Windows, MacOS or Linux|
+|Computer engineering||PC or Mac||Windows, MacOS or Linux|

-|Computer science||Laptop or desktop||Windows, MacOS or Linux|
+|Computer science||PC or Mac||Windows, MacOS or Linux|

-|Electrical engineering||Laptop or desktop||Windows, MacOS or Linux|
+|Electrical engineering||PC or Mac||Windows, MacOS or Linux|

-|General engineering||Laptop or desktop||Windows|
+|General engineering||PC or Mac||Windows|

-|Mechanical engineering||Laptop or desktop||Windows|
+|Mechanical engineering||PC or Mac||Windows|

 |Processor||Intel Core i5|

-|Memory (RAM)||8 GB||8 GB|
+|Memory (RAM)||16 GB|

-|Hard drive||256 GB SSD |
+|Hard drive||500 GB SSD